Houston Maritime Law Attorneys

 given differing opinions by doctors.

-This means that if one doctor recommends treatment while another claims medical attention is not necessary, the disagreement will be resolved in favor of treatment.
+This means that if one doctor recommends treatment while another claims it is not necessary, the disagreement will be resolved in favor of treatment.
 Unfortunately, many injured seamen have not been hurt for the first time.
 However, if a pre-existing condition is aggravated a the time of a current accident, then employers will be obligated to ensure that adequate coverage is provided to take care of the worsened symptoms.
 All that will be needed is an evidentiary statement made by your doctor on your behalf.

 Remember that you are entitled to medical benefits and financial maintenance payments, whether or not you sign paperwork brought forth by an insurance adjustor.
 In fact, it is in your best interests to be particularly cautious of any documents brought to you by an insurance adjustor; these often don't have your safety and well-being as a priority.
 As such, you should be hesitant to sign any paperwork under the condition that medical benefits and/or maintenance payments rely on a signature.